 Your rent payment is a payment for a service like any other service you use (e.g. cinema, public transport, etc).
 It is a very easy concept.

-The bank payment is not that easy as it consists for 2 different payments:
+The Bank Payment is not that easy as it consists of 2 different payments:

-Interest: As no bank is giving out money for free (up to now at least 😉) you have to pay interest on your mortgage as well.
+- Interest: As no Bank is giving out money for free (up to now at least 😉) you have to pay additional interest on your mortgage as well.

-So if we want to compare the rent payment with the bank payment, we really have to compare the interest payment to the bank with the rent payment to the landlord in order to have an apple with apple comparison.
+So we want to compare the rent payment with the Bank payment.
+Therefore, we really have to compare the interest payment to the bank with the rent payment to the landlord in order to have an apple with apple comparison.

-The principal part of the mortgage payment to the bank is really savings for future renovations and maintenance of the property.
-As a tenant doesn’t have to save for renovations and maintenance, he is much more flexible and has a lot more options in the way he wants to save and invest his money.
+The principal part of the mortgage payment is really savings for future renovations and maintenance of the Property.
+As a tenant doesn’t have to save for renovations and maintenance, he is much more flexible and has a lot more options in the way he wants to Save and Invest his money.

-Tenants are not forced by the bank to invest in their home, so they can use our “Investing in Germany” series to find the best investment option for them.
-With Mutual Funds, ETFs, and Pensions you certainly have a lot of exciting investment options aside from Real Estate in Germany.
+Tenants are not forced by the Bank to invest in their homes.
+So they can use our “Investing in Germany” series to find the best investment option for them.
+With, for example, Mutual Funds, ETFs, and Pensions you certainly have a lot of exciting investment options aside from Real Estate in Germany.

-As you can see, the world is much more complicated than just comparing two payments with each other (rent payment to the landlord with the mortgage payment to the bank).
-So let us look at 3 benefits of renting Real Estate in Germany, followed by 3 benefits of buying Real Estate in Germany, before drawing a conclusion.
+As you can see, the world is much more complicated than just comparing two payments with each other (rent payment to the landlord with the mortgage payment to the Bank).
+So let us look at 3 benefits of each, renting vs buying Real Estate in Germany, before drawing a conclusion.

-Real Estate in German means “Immobilie”.
+- Real Estate in German means “Immobilie”.
 And “immobile” is certainly the name of the game when buying a home in Germany.
 Tenants are way more flexible compared to homeowners.
-Tenants can cancel their rental contract and move out of the property.
+Moreover, they can cancel their rental contract and move out of the Property.
 Homeowners need to find a new buyer who is willing to pay the price they want and then go through a lengthy process to sell their home.

-Do these benefits of renting a home in Germany mean that buying a home in Germany a bad idea?
+Do these benefits of renting a Home in Germany mean that buying a home in Germany is a bad idea?
 Of course not!
 We will never make generalized statements saying that everybody should do one thing over the other.
-So let us also have a look at 3 benefits of buying a home so you have the complete picture.
+So let us also have a look at the 3 benefits of buying a home so you have the complete picture.

 3 Benefits of Buying Real Estate in Germany